Skip to main content

 A good way to avoid short-term capital gains tax is to stretch your ownership out to more than a year.
 If you can hold an asset for longer than a year, the taxable gain when you sell it aren't taxed as short-term capital gains but are instead subject to the more preferential long-term capital gain rates.

-When you're looking to invest for retirement, consider tax-deferred accounts such as Traditional 401k plans or IRAs.
-The money in these accounts is invested, and you may buy and sell assets to help increase your account value.
+When you're looking to invest for retirement, consider tax-deferred accounts such as traditional 401(k) plans or IRAs.
+The money in these accounts are treated as investments, and savers are able to buy and sell assets to help the potential growth of their accounts.
 However, the sales within these accounts are not taxed, as they reside in a tax-preferred retirement account.
 Generally, the withdrawal is taxed when a distribution or conversion takes place.

-You can also sell assets in mixtures to offset capital gains exposure.
+You can also sell assets at a loss to offset capital gains exposure.
 For example, if you have one asset that would turn a profit of $2,000 and another one that would generate a loss of $1,000, you might sell them in the same year.
 Your total profit in this case would only be $1,000, helping to reduce how much you would owe in capital gains taxes.
-This is referred to as capital loss harvesting and is subject to netting rules depending on the holding period and classification of the gains.
+This is referred to as tax-loss harvesting and is subject to netting rules, depending on the holding period and classification of the gains.

 Taxes, in general, can be complex.
 When you throw investments into the mix, you will want to consider how short-term capital gains might impact your tax bill.
-Planning helps you consider all the details related to your money and how to plan ahead for taxes, so you're not surprised by what you owe come April.
+Planning helps you consider all the details related to your money and how to assess options for taxes, so you're not surprised by what you owe come April.

 The Currency editors